andreshyer/OfflinePaperWallet/README.md

 large amounts of cryto on.
 Also if you find a bug, notice a lack of logic, or anything else that makes this application not safe, please reach out.
 Either I can correct the problem or delete this repo.

-## General Help

-This is a terminal tool, meaning that commands must be typed.
-Typing in the number '3' will lead to option 3 being executed.
-There is not much else to really explain.

 ## General Information

 All the private key and public address that generated in application are generated using python built-in packages as